-We all know wine is made from grapes.
-But believe it or not, all wine isn't vegan (or even vegetarian).
-The products often used to fine and filter wine (which gives it that crystal clear color) are made from animal ingredients.
+Believe it or not, not all wine is vegan — or even vegetarian.
+The products often used to fine and filter wine (the things that give it that crystal-clear color) are made from animal ingredients.

-If you ever see wine that is murky or cloudy, it is because the wine wasn’t filtered.
-The cloudiness can be from yeast, proteins, or organic particles.
-Although these things won't hurt you, most people prefer a clear wine.
+If you ever see wine that's murky or cloudy, it's because the wine wasn’t filtered.
+The cloudiness can come from yeast, proteins, or organic particles.
+And although these things won't hurt you, most people prefer a clear wine.

-Also, just because a wine is organic, doesn't mean that it's vegan.
+Also, just because a wine is organic doesn't mean it's vegan.
 Some organic wines are vegan, but not all.
-However, as more and more winemakers tending to make their wines organic, there's also a trend to make more wines vegan.
+However, as more and more winemakers have begun crafting organic wines, the industry's also seen a shift toward more vegan wines.

-It can sometimes be difficult to tell if a wine is vegan or not, because not all vegan wines are marked as vegan.
-There are some online resources such as the Vegan Wine Guide and Barnivore.
-Or, you can contact the winery directly to find out if the wine is vegan.
+It can sometimes be difficult to tell if a wine is vegan or not, because not all vegan wines are marked as such.
+There are some online resources such as the Vegan Wine Guide and Barnivore — or you can contact the winery directly to find out.